 You and your ex-partner both have to sign the draft consent order.

 Both of you also need to fill in:

-Send these forms to the court with the draft consent order attached.
+Send these forms with your draft consent order to the court dealing with your paperwork to divorce or end your civil partnership.
 Keep your own copies.

 A consent order costs £50.

 You may be able to get help with court fees if you’re on benefits or a low income.